NativeScript/docs-v7/docs/core-concepts/multithreading-model.md

 ## Demo projects

-The below-attached projects demonstrate, how we could use the multithreading functionality in non-Angular NativeScript project as well as NAtiveScript Angular one.
+The below-attached projects demonstrate, how we could use the multithreading functionality in non-Angular NativeScript project as well as NativeScript Angular one.

 [non-Angular NativeScript Demo](https://github.com/NativeScript/demo-workers)